 On this front, there are a lot of highly-accomplished coaches who are taking on students, at various price points and in many different formats.
 Whenever possible, take advantage of free introductory phone calls or opportunities to get to know the voice over coach and ask them questions, so you can feel sure that you’ve found the right person for you.

-Career Growth Can Take Time – Have Patience with the Vocal Coaching Process
+Have Patience With the Vocal Coaching Process

 One of the most common questions that voice over students have for voice over coaches is “How long will it take?”